Sandthorn/sandthorn/README.md

 Load a console: `rake console`

-## Contributing
+# Contributing

-We're happily accepting pull requests that makes the code cleaner or more idiomatic, the documentation more understandable, or improves the testsuite.
-If you don't have time right now, considering opening an issue, that's worth a lot too!
+We're happy to accept pull requests that makes the code cleaner or more idiomatic, the documentation more understandable, or improves the testsuite.
+Even considering opening an issue for what's troubling you or writing a blog post about how you used Sandthorn is  worth a lot too!

-In general, the contribution process works like this.
+In general, the contribution process for code works like this.

 1. Fork this repo
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request